jamiefor3/Python_Data_Project/README.md

 - Power BI (27%) and Tableau (16%) emphasize the importance of data visualization skills in presenting insights.

-- Python (20%) is a usefull skill but is less critical compared to visualization and database tools.
+- Python (20%) is a useful skill but is less critical compared to visualization and database tools.

 Insight: Data Analysts are expected to have a mix of foundational database, spreadsheet, and visualization skills, with less emphasis on advanced programming.